thatandromeda/feed-generator/README.md

 This is a starter kit for creating ATProto Feed Generators.
 It's not feature complete, but should give you a good starting ground off of which to build and deploy a feed.

+## Local notes: deployment
+* this is set to deploy automatically on DigitalOcean, on push to main
+* After publish, you'll need to go to the console and run `yarn publishFeed`

 ## Overview

 Feed Generators are services that provide custom algorithms to users through the AT Protocol.